Jake Chapman (politician)

-Jake Chapman (born 1984) was an Iowa State Senator from the 10th District.
+Jake Chapman (born 1984) is an American politician and former Iowa State Senator from the 10th District.
 A Republican, he served in the Iowa Senate after being elected in 2012 to a seat that had no incumbent due to redistricting.
 At the age of 28, Chapman won the election and served as the youngest State Senator in the 85th General Assembly.
+Chapman went on to become the Chairman of the Commerce Committee, followed by the Chairman of the Ways & Means Committee.
+In 2021 Chapman held the position of President of the Iowa Senate.

 Personal life

 Born in Adel, Iowa, Chapman attended the now defunct AIB College of Business, where he earned a bachelor's degree in business administration.